enter-haken/scaffold/README.md

 This is a mix task for creating a elixir web application with [cowboy][1] and [angular][2].

+Of course there are several ways to get a good foundation for a web project.
+This is just an other attempt.

 ## requirements

 * Elixir ~> 1.10.4